weeed0y/weeed0y/README.md

     "PRIVATE_GROUP_BOT_API_ID": {

-      "description": "Create a private group and  add @Missrose_bot then type /id add that value here for save messages",
+      "description": "Create a private group and  add @Babdollbot then type /id add that value here for save messages",

       "value": ""